 What’s wrong with all these networking conversations?

 They are too superficial.
 How can you possibly decide if you want to introduce your best customer to the person you are talking to if all you know is what you can see on their resume?
-If you want to improve your networking conversations it is going to take a little work.
+It’s going to take a little work If you want to improve your networking conversations.
 You have to move beyond the basic questions you ask by rote, simply to get to the facts on the resume.
 You have to ask questions designed to start a real conversation.